emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 * __Starting Items:__
   * __A Thief's Gear:__ You begin with 100 feet of rope, a lock-picking kit, a smoke-bomb, and a hidden 1d6 dagger.
 * __Advantages:__
+  * __Ruffians:__ Gain advantage on charisma checks when speaking with seedy individuals, townspeople, or bandits.
   * __Lightfoot:__ Gain advantage on stealth checks.
   * __Nimble Fingers:__ You have advantage on dexterity and stealth checks made while stealing.